renansm93/My-Portfolio/README.md

 # Description

-- This is a portfolio website from Renan Spilka Miranda to meet criteria of advanced CSS tools like hover as well as flex box following accessibility standards.
+- This is a portfolio website from Renan Spilka Miranda to meet criteria of advanced CSS tools like hover as well as flex box, following accessibility standards.
 It also makes the use of semantic elements like header and section.

 - It contains notes on HTML, CSS.